a11599/pmi/README.md

 Outputs:

-- ZF: Set if no event is available, clear otherwise.
+- `ZF`: Set if no event is available, clear otherwise.

 ### `kbd_get_event`